Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Introduction

-Our work builds on the \textit{Hephaestus} dataset, by enhancing it both in ground sampling distance (GSD), as well as in information depth, by introducing additional data sources, and engineering its structure to better support time-series analysis. \textit{Hephaestus Minicubes} introduces a collection of high-resolution spatiotemporal datacubes integrating InSAR phase difference and coherence products, digital elevation models (DEMs), and relevant atmospheric variables known to confound deformation signals (Fig. ~\ref{fig:main}).
-In addition, we include a diverse set of expert annotations characterizing deformation type, intensity, and extent.
-Leveraging these improvements, we establish a comprehensive benchmark demonstrating the ability of \textit{Hephaestus Minicubes} to support volcanic unrest monitoring as a multi-modal, multi-temporal classification and semantic segmentation task.
-We report strong baselines using state-of-the-art architectures, while also identifying key limitations and challenges associated with applying deep learning in this context.
+In our work, we build on the \textit{Hephaestus} dataset \citep{bountos_hephaestus_2022} and introduce \textit{Thalia}\footnote{\href{https://en.wikipedia.org/wiki/Thalia_(nymph)}{\textit{Thalia}} (Greek: Th\'aleia, from th\'allein, "to flourish" or "to bloom") was a nymph daughter of \textit{Hephaestus}. \textit{Thalia} symbolizes the renewal of volcanic landscapes after eruptions reflecting the dataset's focus on volcanic activity and its role in data-driven geoscience.} , enhancing its ground sampling distance and information depth, incorporating additional data sources, and restructuring it to better support time-series analysis. \textit{Thalia} introduces a collection of spatiotemporal datacubes that integrate high-resolution InSAR phase difference and coherence products, digital elevation models (DEMs), and lower-resolution atmospheric variables known to confound deformation signals (see \cref{fig:main}).
+Additionally, we include a diverse set of expert annotations that characterize deformation type, intensity, and extent.
+Leveraging these improvements, we establish a comprehensive benchmark that demonstrates the ability of \textit{Thalia} to support volcanic activity monitoring as a multimodal, multitemporal classification and semantic segmentation task.
+We report strong and diverse baselines using state-of-the-art models, facilitating fair and reproducible comparison with future methods.
+We make our dataset and code publicly available at the project's repository \url{https://github.com/Orion-AI-Lab/Thalia}.

-To support further research and promote the application of machine learning in InSAR-based volcanic unrest monitoring, we publicly release the \textit{Hephaestus Minicubes} dataset at \href{https://github.com/Orion-AI-Lab/Hephaestus-minicubes}{https://github.com/Orion-AI-Lab/Hephaestus-minicubes}.
-The repository includes comprehensive documentation and is actively maintained to provide access to the latest version of the dataset.
-All code is released under the MIT License \footnote{\href{https://opensource.org/license/MIT}{https://opensource.org/license/MIT}} and data under the CC-BY license \footnote{\href{https://creativecommons.org/licenses/by/4.0/}{https://creativecommons.org/licenses/by/4.0/}}.